-Awareness.
-Being more aware of your spouse’s feelings starts with being observant around them.
-You can’t read their mind or heart, so you have to observe and ask and listen.
+Being more aware of your spouse’s feelings starts with being observant around him or her.
+You can’t read minds or hearts, so you have to observe and ask and listen.

-- Read your spouse’s nonverbal cues, like their facial expressions.
+- Read your spouse’s nonverbal cues, like facial expressions.

 - Make an effort to intentionally notice what’s going on in your spouse’s world.
 Busyness is not a badge of honor or an excuse for not noticing things.

 - Avoid making assumptions that whatever emotional struggles your spouse has are all about you.
-It could be they’re upset about something at work or the kids.
+Your spouse could be upset about something at work or the kids.
 When you assume the worst, you sometimes bring out the worst in your spouse.

 - Deprioritize your plans.
-If your spouse is struggling and you have plans, making their needs a higher priority speaks volumes to them.
+If your spouse is struggling and you have plans, making their needs a higher priority than your plans speaks volumes to them.
 You can’t be selfish and empathetic at the same time.

 - Hold your schedule loosely.
 Being late to church, a kid’s practice, or a dinner reservation may be a small price to pay to really connect with your spouse.
 If you choose your schedule over your spouse, you might bulldoze your spouse’s heart in the process.

-- As the saying goes, Actions speak louder than words.
-There are certain things we can do that tend to be especially effective at filling the chambers of a wife’s or husband’s heart.
+- As the saying goes, actions speak louder than words.
+Certain things we can do tend to be especially effective at filling the chambers of a wife’s or husband’s heart.

-- Actions speak louder than words, but attitudes speak louder than actions [Tweet This].
+- Actions speak louder than words, but attitudes speak louder than actions.
 Whatever you do for your spouse, do it with a cheerful attitude.

 How has your spouse shown empathy for you that meant a lot?
 Share your experiences in the comments below!